 You may have achieved some or all of the career goals you established when you were younger.
 If so, then great, but is that all there is to life?
 After all, we are humans, and we continue to change throughout our lives, so it is natural for our life goals to change with us.

 Self-fulfillment is as the Merriam Webster dictionary describes it:

-So, if you are not using your abilities and talents, or even if you are feeling that your current role is not bringing you that feeling of satisfaction, you need a change or career.
+If you are not using your abilities and talents, or even if you feel that your current role is not bringing you that feeling of satisfaction, you need a change or career.

-However, I met my future wife, moved to Germany, and it was a lot easier to work in an international corporation than start a business in a foreign land without knowing the language.
-But years on, my career has helped me establish and achieve many of the other things I deemed essential, starting a family, building a house, learning a new language and culture, and developing a career as a corporate leader.
+However, I met my future wife and moved to Germany.
+It was a lot easier to work in an international corporation than start a business in a foreign land without knowing the language.
+Years later, my career has helped me establish and achieve many of the other things I deemed essential, starting a family, building a house, learning a new language and culture, and developing a career as a corporate leader.
 But the final piece was missing, the independence of being my own boss.
 So I took the leap and made a midlife career change.

 Freedom From The Office

 After years of commuting and even more years of working remotely / teleworking, I wanted to break free of the office.
 You may feel the same, attending the same building, parking in the same spot, seeing the same faces every working day for a decade.
 This can be a powerful motivator for change, the will to dig yourself out of the hole of repetition.